NVIDIA-Merlin/HugeCTR/tutorial/dump_to_tf/readMe.md

 # Dump Model To TensorFlow
-A demo of dumping HugeCTR's model to TensorFlow.
+A tutorial of dumping HugeCTR's model to TensorFlow.

 ## Model File Names
 There are two kind of binary model files dumped from HugeCTR: sparse model file (embedding) and dense model file.
 After training, HugeCTR will: